srinivassaitangudu/helpers1/docs/work_tools/docker/all.dockerized_flow.explanation.md

 # Testing a dockerized executable

-- Testing a dockerized executable can be complex, as the `pytest` tool is executed within a container environment.
+- Testing a dockerized executable can be complex, since in our development system `pytest` is executed within a container environment.
-  - The dockerized executable runs inside the container, rather than executing outside of Docker as it typically would.
+- Thus the dockerized executable needs to be run inside the container running `pytest`, rather than executing outside of Docker as it typically would when called by a user.

-- The layers are
+- The layers in this setup are
   - `host`
     - `dev container`
+      - `pytest`
         - `dockerized executable`

 - Running applications within the development container necessitates one of the following approaches: